cbeust/klaxon/README.md

 ## Limitations

-* Currently reads the entire JSON content in memory, streaming is not available yet
-* Error handling is very primitive
+* Error handling is primitive